-To the best knowledge of Frank Siegert the software is free of copyright or IP claims of other third parties.
-However since trademarks or patents are granted on a nation-based scale no guarantee can be given that the software is free of claims or its use and/or methodes of working constitutes an infringement of third party rights in your respective environment.
+To the best knowledge of Frank Siegert the software is free of copyright claims of other third parties or patent claims.
+However since patents are granted on a nation-based scale not guarantee can be given that the software is free of claims or its use and/or methodes of working constitutes an infringement of third party rights in your respective environment.
 You are alone responsible for any such infringement and your are advised to check if the use of this software collides with any patent claim in your particular legal environment before using or deploying this product.